Andrew-Flame/spwd/README.md

 # SPWD
 ### Description
 "spwd" (short for "Short Present Working Directory") is a program for presenting the current working directory within the width of the terminal.
-This can be used in the prompts of shells, like bash, zsh, fish, etc. to maintain their beautiful appearance
+This can be used in the shell prompts, like bash, zsh, fish, etc. to maintain their beautiful appearance

 ### Usage
 ```BASH